01 of 07

 Cat Rubber Stamp - Hand Carved Stamp - Cat Stamp - Hand Carved Cat Stamp - Unique Cat Stamp - Cat Rubber Stamp

-You will see that the title looks like a list of keywords - and that's exactly what it is.
+You will see that the title looks like a list of keywords—and that's exactly what it is.
 The titles on Etsy product listings are written for the Etsy search engine.
 So they look odd to the human eye.
-Take a look at some of the products on the front page when you do a search on Etsy and you'll see what I mean.
+Take a look at some of the products on the front page when you search Etsy, and you'll see what we mean.

 If this seems a little confusing, don't worry!
-Practice makes perfect and you'll find a lot of help online.
-There are a number of online Facebook groups which provide help and support (some are better than others, I have a small Facebook group with a friendly atmosphere which you are invited to join!).
+Practice makes perfect, and you'll find a lot of help online.
+There are many online Facebook groups which provide help and support (some are better than others.
 You will also find services that will help you get your store up and running.
-I don't suggest outsourcing all the setup work because that way you'll never get used to it.
-If you need help I'd suggest the Etsy forums, or check out a service like this which will help you do your listings but will provide a step by step guide showing you how to do it in the future.
+We don't suggest outsourcing all the setup work because that way you'll never get used to it.
+If you need help, We'd suggest the Etsy forums, or check out a service like this which will help you do your listings but will provide a step by step guide showing you how to do it in the future.
 The Getting Found section of the Etsy Seller Handbook also provides invaluable information.

 06 of 07